 It supports full-duplex communication, allowing you and your passengers to talk and hear each other at the same time, even on rough, bumpy trails.

 You can pair up to 13 riders, and no base station is needed, making setup simple for new UTV users.
 With up to 24 hours of battery life, it handles long rides and weekend trips with ease.
-That makes the Xtalk XPro a practical, budget-friendly option for beginners wanting reliable trail communication.
+That makes the Xtalk X a practical, budget-friendly option for beginners wanting reliable trail communication.

 Pros: